 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 A smaller home in NYC might equal less worry.
-Whether you are moving to a small single-family home or getting ready to enter an assisted living center, there are many things to consider before you start the downsizing process.
+Whether moving to a small single-family home or getting ready to enter an assisted living center, there are many things to consider before you start the real estate downsizing process.
 Start by deciding which of your personal belongings to get rid of.
 Then continue by finding the right home for your budget and lifestyle.
 Below are a few tips on how to get through the process so you can enjoy retirement.

 First, you’re planning to say goodbye to floor space for a smaller home that’s easier to take care of.
 One of the first things you’ll need to tackle is deciding what to keep.

 Deciding which furniture will and will not fit is the easy part.
-However, your home is full of personal belongings—many of which you might have had for an entire lifetime.
+However, your home is full of personal belongings, many of which you might have had for an entire lifetime.
 Your next task is to get to work purging the closets, storage chests, and extra bedrooms.

 In conclusion, moving to a smaller home is a big deal.
-A smaller home might equal less worry.
-It requires planning and an understanding that you can’t take everything with you.
+A smaller home might equal less worry, requiring planning and an understanding that you can’t take everything with you.
 Even with the hassles and headaches, downsizing can open up a new world of possibilities.

 A smaller home means less maintenance and more cash in your pocket, which frees up time and money to enjoy life now that your nine-to-five hours are your own.